* This is the Consumer Version. *

 DNA tests of a sample of the discharge or of urine can detect chlamydial infection.

 Antibiotics can cure the infection, and sex partners should be treated at the same time.

 Several bacteria can cause diseases that resemble gonorrhea.
-These bacteria include Chlamydia trachomatis, Ureaplasma, and several types of mycoplasmas (a type of bacteria that lack a cell wall).
+These bacteria include Chlamydia trachomatis (chlamydiae), Ureaplasma, and Mycoplasma.
 Laboratories can identify chlamydiae but have difficulty identifying the other bacteria.

-In men, chlamydiae cause about half of the urethral infections not caused by gonorrhea.
-Most of the remaining urethral infections in men are probably caused by Ureaplasma urealyticum or mycoplasmas.
+In men, chlamydiae cause about half of the urethral infections (urethritis) not caused by gonorrhea.
+Most of the remaining urethral infections in men are probably caused by Ureaplasma urealyticum or Mycoplasma genitalium.
 In women, chlamydiae account for virtually all of the cervical infections (cervicitis) that produce pus and that are not caused by gonorrhea.
 Sometimes both sexes have gonorrhea and chlamydial infection at the same time.